anbox-cloud/discourse-docs/howto/container/access.md

     ssh -NL 10000:10.226.4.168:10000 ubuntu@10.180.45.183

-In another terminal, you can connect the running container via ADB with the following command:
+In another terminal, you can connect the running instance via ADB with the following command:

     adb connect localhost:10000